sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 ^^^^^^

 We see from theses properties that we can construct :math:`\beta`-adic sets with any shape in the contracting space :math:`E^-`.
-This allows us to construct Rauzy fractals of any shape: the :math:`\beta`-adic set comes from a substitution for the Pisot number :math:`\beta^k` if and only if it is invariant by multiplication by
+This allows us to construct Rauzy fractals of any shape: a :math:`\beta`-adic set comes from a substitution for a Pisot number :math:`\beta^k` if and only if it is invariant by multiplication by
-:math:`\beta^k` and it is a Meyer set in the expanding direction.
+:math:`\beta^k`, it contains zero, and it is a Meyer set in the expanding direction.

 Construction of a domain exchange
 ---------------------------------
-The first step, to construct a substitution from a quasicrystal, is to construct a domain exchange which describe the shift on the quasicrystal.
+The first step, to construct a substitution from a quasicrystal, is to construct a domain exchange describing the shift on the quasicrystal.

 Let :math:`\beta` be a Pisot number (eventually non unit), and let :math:`Q \subseteq \mathbf Q(\beta)` such that :math:`\sigma_+(Q)` is a quasicrystal of :math:`\mathbf R` or :math:`\mathbf R^+`.
-Then there exists a domain exchange with a finite number of pieces such that the union of the pieces is :math:`Q`.
-Moreover, this domain exchange is conjugated to the shift on :math:`\sigma_+(Q)`.
+Then there exists a domain exchange with a finite number of pieces such that the union of the pieces is :math:`Q` and such that it is conjugated to the shift on :math:`\sigma_+(Q)`.

 .. figure:: /media/echange_rond.jpg